Me Against the World: Background

 By 1994, Tupac Shakur, age 23, was already a prominent and controversial rapper.
-His second album, Strictly 4 My N.I.G.G.A.Z., going Platinum, had entered the top 25 on the Billboard 200, and offered two Gold singles, "I Get Around" and "Keep Ya Head Up", both entering the top 15 of the Billboard Hot 100.
+His second album, Strictly 4 My N.I.G.G.A.Z., received platinum certification by the Recording Industry Association of America (RIAA), entered the top 25 on the Billboard 200, and yielded two Gold-certified top 15 singles: "I Get Around" and "Keep Ya Head Up".
 In rapid succession, however, he had become involved in a string of violent encounters.

-All for incidents in 1993, Shakur was sentenced to 15 days in jail for assaulting director Allen Hughes while filming Menace II Society, pled guilty to the attempted assault on a rival rapper and saw the charges dropped after he shot two off-duty police officers.
+From incidents in 1993, Shakur was sentenced to 15 days in jail for assaulting director Allen Hughes while filming Menace II Society, pled guilty to the attempted assault on a rival rapper and saw the charges dropped after he shot two off-duty police officers.
 Later that year, Shakur and two associates were charged with gang-raping a female fan in Shakur's hotel room, a charge he vehemently denied.
 In the ensuing trial, Shakur was acquitted of seven felonies, including rape, sodomy and gun charges, but was convicted of two counts of sexual abuse for unwanted touching and was subsequently sentenced to 18 months to 4.5 years in prison.
 On November 30, 1994, one day before the jury reached their verdict, Shakur was shot and robbed at gunpoint at the lobby of a New York recording studio.
 He believed the shooting was set up by East Coast associates and collaborators, such as The Notorious B.I.G., Andre Harrell and Sean "Puffy" Combs.

 According to Shakur, Me Against the World aimed to show the hip-hop audience his respect for the art form.
 Shakur purposefully made Me Against the World's lyrics more personal and reflective than previously.
 This was widely attributed to Shakur's growing maturity and perhaps an effort to reconcile with his troubled past.

 Production

 Although originally released by Interscope, the album was later released twice by Amaru Entertainment, the label owned by Shakur's mother, Afeni Shakur.
 The album was recorded at ten different studios, and it was mastered at Bernie Grundman Mastering by Brian Gardner.
-Several critics found the album's musical production the best on any of Shakur's albums to date.
+Several critics found the album's musical production the best on any of Tupac's albums to date.

-Steve "Flash" Juon of RapReviews, scoring the production a perfect 10 of 10, particularly praised "So Many Tears" and "Temptations".
-Jon Pareles of the New York Times called the production a "fatalistic calm, in a commercial mold", and added that "while 2Pac doesn't sing, other voices do, providing smooth melody".
+Steve "Flash" Juon of RapReviews, assigning the album a perfect 10 of 10, particularly praised "So Many Tears" and "Temptations".
+Jon Pareles of The New York Times called the production a "fatalistic calm, in a commercial mold", and added that "while 2Pac doesn't sing, other voices do, providing smooth melody".
 Yet James Bernard of Entertainment Weekly, dissenting, complained that Shakur's "vocals are buried deep in the mix.
 That's a shame—if they were more in-your-face, the lackluster beats might be less noticeable."